 Tip: If you exchange at a Casa de Cambio, take your passport with you, most require it.

-Tip: If you bring currency to exchange, make sure it does not have rips or is worn, they can be refused for exchange.
+Tip: When bringing currency to exchange, make sure it does not have rips or is worn, they can be refused for exchange.

 Tip: If you exchange at Casa de Cambio, ask for small bills.
 500 pesos notes can be hard to get change for if you are buying something small.
 Don’t even think about trying to spend a 1000 peso note in Mexico.
 Most places don’t have change.
 It is a good thing these notes are not that popular.